samcola/thescore_project/README.md

       Optional: Run the appium server at 4723 port.
 Appium Server is auto started by the code
     * Run command :
       mvn clean install -Dtest=TestBaseRunner
-    * After the successful run, Cucumber report should get generated in target folder(Note: change the format to 'html' because, it saves has document file)
+    * After the successful run, Cucumber report should get generated in target folder as cucumber-report(Note: change the format to 'html')

 ## Report